 The purpose of these prizes is to encourage and support in dependent work by students interested in Asian Studies.
 Prizes will be awarded for projects by both individuals and small groups.
 Students are encouraged to consider group projects in which they can learn and motivate each other.
 Independent work will be broadly interpreted to include both independent research and other projects that enhance understanding of the Asian region.

 The minimum awards will be in the amount of $300.
 This base award is intended as a prize to encourage independent research and no justification for its use is required.
 If foreign travel is justified in the research proposal, students must apply to at least one additional funding source, such as the Venture Grant Committee, and include a budget in their proposal.
 If that effort is unsuccessful or if funds for travel are still inadequate, the Prize Committee will consider travel grants of up to $1,000.
 In no case will awards exceed $1,000 per proposal.

 There are two competitions for the Gaylord Prize in the fall and spring.
-Proposals must be submitted to the History department secretary by 3:00 p.m., the first Friday of Block 3 for the fall competition, and the first Friday of Block 6 for the spring competition.
-Students will be notified of the committee's decision by the third Friday of the respective block during which they have applied.
+Proposals must be submitted to the History department secretary by 3:00 p.m., the first Friday of Block 3 for the fall competition, and the third Friday of Block 6 for the spring competition.
+Students will be notified of the committee's decision by the fourth Friday of the respective block during which they have applied.
 The committee will make awards on the basis of the merits of the proposal, the contribution of the proposal to the student's (s') education and indication of the individual or group's ability to complete an independent project.
 Funding is available for several projects to receive awards for this round of competition.
 Note: Venture Grant proposals are due by the second Friday of the block and decisions are made the following Thursday.